use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 This section presents the layout and the functional requirements of the application.

 **Home Page**
 The home page is the landing page of the website - the entry point for the user.
-It should display a hero component that is 100% height and 100% width and should fit exactly the view.
+It should display a hero component that fit exactly the view.
 There should be 2 buttons at the landing page:
 1. View Contacts - Should redirect to "Contracts Index Page"
 2. Deploy a contract - Should redirect to "Contract Page"